 In order to improve and prolong human life, policy-makers must first learn about the principles of nature, before they can build regenerative systems for humanity to subjugate, adapt, and contribute to nature’s evolution.

 For example, wealth creation cannot be the objective for humanity, as wealth creation does nothing for nature.
 Nature does not care about money.
 Money is a manmade assignment of trust in merit, only valuable when trust builds the evolutionary excellence of humanity in accordance with nature.

 Elizabeth Warren’s breakup of technology companies I called dumb.
 Dumb because it focuses again on consequence and negates the responsibility of the government to address the cause of misbehaving participants.

 The cause of misbehaving participants (of any kind) is the absence of a human theory in compliance with nature’s rule as we comprehend it today.
 The consequence is a vile-maxim of personal interests taking our collective interests as a species on as many glorious rides as the vile-maxim can muster.

-The structural solution to our nation’s impasse with technology companies is to inform our politicians about nature’s principles capable of building a more robust outlook for humanity, including gaining support for the only vector of human development that matters: improving human adaptability to nature’s entropy.
+The structural solution to our nation’s impasse with two-faced technology companies is to inform our politicians about nature’s principles capable of building a more robust outlook for humanity, including gaining support for the only vector of human development that matters: improving human adaptability to nature’s entropy.